-Located on the lower level of the Frederick Madison Smith Library (Room 16), the Graceland University Writing Center provides a supportive, welcoming environment where students enrolled in all academic programs can work on improving both general writing skills and specific writing assignments.
-Supported by tutors-experienced readers trained to assist at any stage of the writing process-students can learn to become effective writers.
+Located in the Frederick Madison Smith Library, the Graceland University Writing Center provides a supportive, welcoming environment where students enrolled in all academic programs can work, together with trained tutors, on improving both general writing skills and specific writing assignments.
+Supported by writing tutors-experienced readers trained to assist at any stage of the writing process-students can learn to become effective writers.

-The Writing Center offers both face-to-face tutoring (for on-campus students) and online tutoring (for distance learners).
-Students are encouraged to schedule appointments by calling (641-784-5077), by signing up (Tutoring Schedule posted by the Writing Center door), or by emailing (WritingCenter@graceland.edu).
+The Graceland University Writing Center offers both face-to-face tutoring (for on-campus students) and online tutoring (for distance learners).
+Students are encouraged to schedule appointments by calling (641-784-5077), by visiting (FMS Library), by emailing (WritingCenter@graceland.edu) or by clicking (My Graceland>Resources>Writing Center).